hawkinsw/medava/README.md

 ## What Goes Around Comes Around

-The pharmacy creates medicine and needs to ship it to the hospital.
+The pharmacy is responsible for packaging the medicine that comes from the manufacturer.
+They put it into the proper doses and need to ship it to hospitals.
 In the simulation, we are not concerned about the pharmacology of the medicine (per se) but we are concerned about how its chemical makeup might affect its transportation.
 For instance, does the medicine's composition require that it be refrigerated during transportation?
 That it cannot be jostled?
 That it cannot be in transport for longer than a certain period of time?

-Let's start building a `Medicine` class.
-The `Medicine` class will be the _base class_ (what Java calls a _superclass_) for all the medicines that are transportable between point A and point B in our simulation.
+Let's start building a `Medicine` class -- a way to implement the Medicine ADT.
+The `Medicine` class will be the _base class_ (what Java calls a [_superclass_](https://docs.oracle.com/javase/specs/jls/se22/html/jls-8.html#jls-8.1.4)) for all the medicines that are transportable between point A and point B in our simulation.
 We will add functionality to the class (and its subclasses [what Java also calls subclasses]) throughout the assignment, but there are a few things that we can configure upfront.
+The code that we write in the class is going to define a) how to create _instances_ of that class and b) the implementation of the operations of the Medicine ADT.

-When the programmer _instantiates_ (creates an instance of [unhelpfully]) a class (by using the `new` keyword to write a _[class instance creation expression](https://docs.oracle.com/javase/specs/jls/se18/html/jls-15.html#jls-15.9)_), the class' _constructor_ is called.
-The job of the constructor is to perform any actions that are required to initialize an instance of that particular type (e.g., initialize instance variables, configure external resource access [database connections, file handles, network connections, etc]).
-The constructor is like any other method in that it may have parameters.
+When the programmer _instantiates_ (creates an instance of, [unhelpfully]) a class (by using the `new` keyword to write a _[class instance creation expression](https://docs.oracle.com/javase/specs/jls/se18/html/jls-15.html#jls-15.9)_), the class' _constructor_ is called.
+The job of the constructor is to perform any actions that are required to initialize an instance of that particular type (e.g., initialize that instance's fields, configure external resource access [database connections, file handles, network connections, etc]).
+The constructor is like any other method in that it may have parameters and it is called within the context of a particular instance.
 However, the constructor differs from other methods in that its name is prescribed by the language (it must be the same as the name of the class) and it does not actually return anything and, therefore, has no return type[^1].
 The constructor for our `Medicine` class will take a single parameter -- the name of the medicine (as a `String`).

 [^1]: That probably reminds you of the requirements for constructors in C++!